-You should have a wet sponge on hand to keep the tip shiny and remove blobs of solder as you work.
+You should have a wet sponge on hand to wipe the soldering iron tip.
+This keeps the tip shiny and removes blobs of solder which could interfere with your work.
 In extreme cases, you may need to sand the tip clean of solder and oxidization (when it's cool, of course).